Words by Simon Difford

 Although no longer strictly an Aviation Cocktail, the combination of gin, lemon juice and maraschino does produce a cocktail with a flavour reminiscent of Ensslin's original, albeit without the subtle blue hue or floral notes of crème de violette.
-However, Craddock's recipe is very sour and lacks subtlety so my adapted recipe uses a lot less lemon juice.
+However, Craddock's recipe is a tad on the sour side so my adapted Craddock's Aviation recipe uses a lot less lemon juice.

 Popular in the 1940s, the Blue Moon cocktail is an Aviation with gin, lemon juice and Crème Yvette liqueur (or crème de violette) but without maraschino.
 The recipe appears on the back label of Crème Yvette bottles dating from the period.